charlesxjyang/ebike-library-rva/content/get-yours/index.md

   working on bikes, you can do a lot of it yourself.
 For example, you can adjust your brakes with a hex key and a pair of pliers.
 E-bikes are heavier and faster than regular bikes, so your brakes may wear faster than the brakes on a regular bike.
 - **Ride safely**.
-The Charlottesville area doesn't have great bike infrastructure, so you'll probably be sharing the road with cars.
+The Richmond Virginia area doesn't have great bike infrastructure, so you'll probably be sharing the road with cars.
 It's possible to get to almost anywhere within city limits, and many places in Albemarle County, on an e-bike, but it helps to plan your route in advance, and use side streets, parking lots, and maybe an occasional